WELCOME TO THE FAQS PAGE

 The UK honours system has been made more open in recent years and anybody is welcome to make a nomination.
 Further information can be found here.
 Meg is always happy to consider supporting nominations – please contact her to discuss.

-CAN MEG HELP ME TO GET A 100TH BIRTHDAY MESSAGE OR 60TH WEDDING ANNIVERSARY MESSAGE FROM THE QUEEN FOR MY RELATIVE?
+CAN MEG HELP ME TO GET A 100TH BIRTHDAY MESSAGE OR 60TH WEDDING ANNIVERSARY MESSAGE FROM THE KING FOR MY RELATIVE?

 No. These are coordinated by the Anniversaries Office of Buckingham Palace.
 The process of sending the 100th birthday message should be automatic as the Department for Work & Pensions works with Buckingham Palace on those.
 Wedding anniversary messages do though need to be organised several weeks in advance.
 Further information can be found here.